magento/devdocs/src/cloud/project/project-conf-files_services.md

 {:.procedure}
 To downgrade a service by creating an additional service:

-1. Add the service definition to the `services.yaml` file for your project.
+1. Add an additional service definition to the `services.yaml` file for your project with the downgraded version specification.
+See _mysql2_ in the following example:

    > services.yaml